prashik24/Shop-Card/README.md

 sab thik hai na
-how it is working here  how are you baby hello eveyone how arre you position yes yash better prashik humane how are you
+how it is working here  how are you baby hello eveyone how arre you position yes yash better prashik humane  happy birthday to bro how are you

 why u are   pranay how arre you are doing . power of know things